marsanthe/HSort/README.md

 - Works with any folder.<br>
-As long as the folder contains items that match the E-Hentai naming scheme, the script will find them.
+As long as the folder contains items that match the E-Hentai naming scheme, HSort will find them.

-- Allows you to update your Library at any time
+- Allows you to update your Libraries at any time
 - Supports creating multiple libraries from different sources
 - Automatically finds Variants and Duplicates of your Manga
+- Automatic tagging of your Manga + support for custom tags !
-- Creates a detailed report of items, that
+- Creates detailed reports for:
-    - don't match the E-Hentai naming convention
-    - have the wrong file-type (Movies, Exes,...)
-    - are broken (Archives)
+    - Items that were successfully sorted/copied
+    - Items that were skipped (and why they were skipped)
+    - An overview over the number of Manga, Doujinshi and Anthologies<br> and number of different Artists and Conventions in your library
+- and more -> check the Wiki !

 </p>